Does Fluconazole Work for Yeast Infections?

 How Bidwell handles it

 Bidwell Health offers a $45 online visit for eligible adults in 11 states.
-A licensed clinician reviews the intake during business hours and sends a prescription only when clinically appropriate.
+A licensed clinician reviews the intake 7 days a week, including weekends and sends a prescription only when clinically appropriate.
 Medication cost is paid separately at the pharmacy.
 The intake screens for symptom pattern, pregnancy, recurrence, medication interactions, and red flags before any prescription decision.

 When not to use online treatment